zzir/micro-examples/graceful/README.md

 # Graceful

-Graceful demonstrates graceful shutdown of a service using sync.WaitGroup.
+Graceful demonstrates graceful shutdown of a service using the server.Wait option

-It adds each handler executed to sync.WaitGroup which can be waited on before exiting.
+The server deregisters the service and waits for handlers to finish executing before exiting.